 My memories of the work consisted of the image of Jody, a pre-teen boy and his flutter mill he would make and lazily gaze at.
 Also, an understanding that a pet was killed, similar to Old Yeller.
 But re-reading the work as an adult, it struck me how sad the story is.
 Perhaps children are more likely to withhold an immunity to sadness as people and situations are seeming to pass by uncontrolled and unquestioned.

 Though, at the time I read the story, I was not a stranger to death.
 Nor without a respect for nature.
 As a little girl growing up in West Africa, I knew death more personally than is usual for Western culture.
 This may be because while the family resided in the Gambia, my father was given the gift of a grown ram by the natives.
 He came to us on a white flat bed truck, the natives sitting there holding him, their legs dangling over the side.
 My mother moaned and complained as if they wanted to give my father a gift, which was sweet enough, then why not a canary?
 Or something manageable within a cage?
 He ran about our orchid, among the orange trees and would ram people.
 I christened him Ramsy.
 And so Ramsy he was.
-After he had thoroughly bruised my mother with me behind her, and my girlfriends and I (along with everybody else) would walk about the orchid in fear of being plowed down, it was decided perhaps a sheep would be of benefit to him.
+After he had thoroughly bruised my mother with me behind her, and my girlfriends and I (along with everybody else) would walk about the orchid in fear of being plowed down, it was decided perhaps a ewe would be of benefit to him.

 So, Ramsy was given Sparkle (I named her as well, it was the mid 80s), a matching gift from the staff.
 Ramsey chased Sparkle around and around the orchard.
 I remember Sparkle running as fast as she could, along the hollowed brown gate surrounding the orchard with its trees of lemon, grapefruit, cashew nut and orange.
 Behind her would be Ramsy.
 Sparkle was pregnant soon enough.
 Then one morning, I walked out to the orchard, in those pinafore dresses they had with the elastic over the front in an empire waste fashion.
 It was the dry season as the day was filled with a hot golden sunshine, and a sticky scent of citrus and African earth waved through the air.
 The gardner was digging a very large rectangle.
 Next to the grave lay Sparkle.
 There was blood and I remember the sweet, pungent smell of death.
 The gardener told me she had been too young.
 I knew what he meant.
-The ewe had not survived either.
+The lamb had not survived either.

 So, I knew death.
 To know someone who has died and to know death are two different things.
 I felt sad and it felt unfair, but I did not deeply mourn for Sparkle.
 I had never loved her.
 In the West, death is clean.
 Death is somewhere else.
 But not in Africa.
 The next day, I came back to the grave.
 Fresh earth had covered the scent of demise and the newly laid, broken ground held a silence unto itself.